RayHightower/RayHightower.com/_posts/2018-06-11-macbooks-lasers-art-science.markdown

 <img src="/images/MacBook_laser_engraving.gif" width="640" align="center" alt="MacBook laser engraving" title="MacBook laser engraving" />

 Nerdy tattoos.
 That's how one person described the laser-engraved symbols on my MacBook.
-Stickers were fine for a awhile, but it was time to upgrade to something new.
-Time to break out the laser.

 If you would like to laser-engrave your laptop, here's a procedure that worked for me.
 There's also a brief description for each of my engraved symbols at the end of this post.